Audet & Partners, LLP

-Understanding Whistleblower Protection Act of California
+Understand the Whistleblower Protection Act

 Knowing what to do or where to turn can be challenging if you become aware of wrongdoings by your company.
 Many employees fear reporting their employer for misconduct will put their jobs at risk.
 However, as one of the most employee-friendly states, California has strict laws in place that not only encourage workers to speak up about violations in their workplace but also protect them against employer retaliation.